-- All nominations must be submitted by the specified deadline using the OAN Honour Roll Nomination Form. - Nominations can be made by an individual peer and/or colleague as nominator and seconder and must be endorsed by an OAN member organization or affiliate. - The nomination form must be signed by the nominator, seconder and endorser.
-The endorser signature must be that of the Executive Director or Board Chair of the OAN member organization or affiliate. - Individuals can nominate more than one person or organization. - Individuals can nominate one person in more than one Award category but a separate nomination form is required for each nomination. - An endorser can endorse more than one nomination. - A nominee may be informed of the nomination at the discretion of the nominator. - Multiple submissions for a single nominee will not be given any additional consideration. - Nominations received after the deadline for nominations will not be considered. - Screening of nominees will be carried out by the Nominations Committee which will then make recommendations to the OAN Board of Directors.
+- All nominations must be submitted by the specified deadline using the OAN Honour Roll Nomination Form. - Nominations can be made by an individual peer and/or colleague as nominator and seconder and must be endorsed by an OAN member organization or affiliate. (please see www.oan.red for full list of - The nomination form must be signed by the nominator, seconder and endorser.
+The endorser signature must be that of the Executive Director or Board Chair of the OAN member organization or affiliate. - The nomination form must be signed by the nominator and seconder. - An endorser can endorse more than one nomination. - Individuals can nominate more than one person or organization. - Individuals can nominate one person in more than one Award category but a separate nomination form is required for each nomination. - A nominee may be informed of the nomination at the discretion of the nominator. - Multiple submissions for a single nominee will not be given any additional consideration. - Nominations received after the deadline for nominations will not be considered. - Screening of nominees will be carried out by the Nominations Committee which will then make recommendations to the OAN Board of Directors.
 The final selection of the Award recipients will be approved by the OAN Board of Directors. - The names of all nominees will be kept confidential by the OAN and only Award recipients will be contacted. - Once the final selection has been approved and the recipients have agreed to accept the Award, their names will be made public prior to the OAN Honour Roll Awards Ceremony.